 But, you know what?
-He's really a good dancer.
+He's a really good dancer.
 He makes his way to Jesus and says to Him, "Rabbi, we know you are a teacher come from God.
-We know no one could do these signs you do unless God is with Him."
-In other words, I don't care what they may say, I don't care what they may do, Jesus is just alright [Doobie Brothers].
-And Jesus turns to Him and teaches Him, "Truly, truly, I say to you, unless one is born again, he cannot see the kingdom of God."
+We know no one could do these signs unless God is with Him."
+In other words, I don't care what they may say, I don't care what they may do, I want to find out about this Jesus.
+And Jesus turns to him and teaches him, "Truly, truly, I say to you, unless one is born again, he cannot see the kingdom of God."

 Truly, truly, I say to you, I don't get it.
 I don't get what Nicodemus' statement and Jesus' statement have to do with one another.
-Here's Nicodemus going to Jesus and saying, "Rabbi, we know that you are a teacher come from God," and Jesus looks at him and says, "You must be born again."
-How do these two statements mesh; what do they have to do with one another?
+Here's Nicodemus going to Jesus and saying, "Rabbi, we know that you are a teacher come from God," and Jesus looks at him and says, "you must be born again."
+How do these statements mesh; what do they have to do with one another?
 Know what?
-I'm not the only one.
+I'm not the only one who doesn't get it.
 Nicodemus doesn't get it, either.
 That's why he turns to Jesus and says, "How can a man be born when he is old?
 Can he enter a second time into his mother's womb and be born?"
-At least now, Jesus and Nicodemus are talking about the same thing.
+At least now, Jesus and Nicodemus are talking about he same thing.
 They are both talking about being born again.
 And you don't have to be a medical doctor to understand why Nicodemus is confused.

 How can you be born again?
 How does that work, Jesus?
 Jesus answers him that one must be born again "of water and the Spirit."
-Jesus is talking about DIVINE BIRTH.
-Spiritual rebirth.
+Jesus is talking about spiritual rebirth.
 He's talking about being born again unto God.
 And He says to Nicodemus that must happen.

 Do you see the problem?
 Nicodemus' mind is set on earthly things and Jesus is talking about heavenly things, about being born again to God.
-Jesus wants Nicodemus to get this and Jesus wants you to get it, as well.
+Jesus want Nicodemus to get this and Jesus wants you to get it, as well.
 We must get it because Jesus said that which is born of the flesh is flesh and that which is born of the Spirit is spirit.
 And there lies the problem for Nicodemus, for you, for me.
 We are born of the flesh.

-Being born of the flesh, hearing Jesus teaching about being born again of water and the Spirit, we say "Hu?
+Being born of the flesh, hearing Jesus teaching about being born again of water and the Spirit, we way, "Hu?
 What?
 I don't get it."
-Because that which is born of the flesh is flesh, we engage in the works of the flesh, "sexual immorality, impurity, sensuality, idolatry, sorcery, enmity, strife, jealousy, fits of anger, rivalries, dissensions, divisions, envy, drunkenness" and shootings at Wal-Mart in Grand Forks, ND (Ga 5).
-The works of the flesh can make life miserable and creates a huge problem for us -- that which is born of the flesh and do such things cannot enter the kingdom of God.
+Because that which is born of the flesh is flesh, we engage in the works of the flesh, sexual immortality, impurity, sensuality, idolatry, sorcery, enmity, strife, jealousy, fits of anger, rivalries, dissensions, divisions, envy, drunkenness, and things like these (Ga 5:19-21).
+The works of the flesh can make life miserable and creates a huge problem for us - that which is born of the flesh and do such things cannot enter the kingdom of God.

 That's a problem.
 God wants us to inherit heaven.
-Jesus ascended to prepare a place for us there, but being born of the flesh stands in the way.
+Jesus ascended to prepare a place of us there, but being born of the flesh stands in the way.
 That's why Jesus said that which is born of the flesh is flesh, and that which is born of the Spirit is spirit.
 That's when you find yourself with Nicodemus wondering, how can these things be?